agiledev-students-spring-2023/project-proposal-team-proposal/README.md

 For Whom?:
-For anyone interested in finding new pieces of media to consumer (podcast listeners, book readers, TV show watchers, etc.)
+For anyone interested in finding new pieces of media to consumer (podcast listeners, book readers, TV show watchers, etc.).
+This would have more applications in places like business fields in which the main ways people discern the best book is through recommendation.

 How?:
 Users can look for media under a topic or look for individuals to understand what media they have recommended.
 I.e. a user could look up "Product Management Books" and be provided with a list of the best PM books recommended by experts.